 Make a Referral to the CDC

-Referring students to the Career Development Center is important for numerous reasons, first and foremost being the growth of the student.
-Our department has a constant flow of opportunities that are waiting to be had.
-We are reliant upon Chapman faculty to get the word out about our services to as much of the student body as possible.
+Referring students to the Career Development Center is important for numerous reasons, the most important of which is the growth of the student.
+Our department has a constant flow of opportunities for students.
+We greatly appreciate the invaluable support of the Chapman faculty in encouraging students to attend our events and take advantage of the resources we offer.